 Start by preparing the mushroom and onions.
 Heat a sauté pan on medium-high heat.
-Add 3 tablespoons of the butter, sliced onions, and 1 teaspoon of the salt.
-Sauté for 5 minutes, stirring frequently, until the onions become softened and slightly browned.
+Add 3 tablespoons of the butter, sliced onion, and 1 teaspoon of the salt.
+Sauté for 5 minutes, stirring frequently, until the onion becomes softened and slightly browned.

-Push the onions to one side of the pan and add the mushrooms.
-Sauté until the mushrooms are browned and the onions are even softer, about 3 minutes.
+Push the onion to one side of the pan and add the mushrooms.
+Sauté until the mushrooms are browned and the onion is even softer, about 3 minutes.

 Add the Worcestershire sauce and dried thyme and toss to combine.
 Cook for another minute and then remove from the heat and set aside.

-Heat a cast iron pan on medium-high heat.
+Heat a cast-iron pan on medium-high heat.
 Add the remaining 2 tablespoons of butter.
 Once melted, add the buns to the pan cut-side down and toast them until they are golden brown.
-You will probably have to toast them in two batches.
+You will probably have to toast them in 2 batches.